forestgrape/coronavirus/index.md

 #### Intermezzo Particle Deposition and Clearance in the Respiratory Tract
 Conversational remarks about how I understand particle deposition models. <br>
-	How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors [park](#park).
+	How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors ([park et al](#park) have recently written a review).

 ##### factors
 - particles properties such as diameter, density, form and material